 The common best execution challenges can be defined across four categories:

-Compliance teams need to capture data from and monitor the wide range of platforms and systems used by front office teams.
+Compliance teams need to capture data from and monitor the wide range of platforms and systems used by front-office teams.
 They also need to ability to ensure that best execution methodologies and rules are being followed.
 Many lack the oversight to do this effectively, which makes it difficult for firms to identify best execution failures or poor client outcomes.

 All asset classes are different and need to be treated differently.
-While we have seen a move towards multi-asset trading over recent years, that does not mean that the calculations and tools used to prove best execution can be the same for multiple asset-classes.
-For example, TCA is difficult to standardise across asset classes and is hard to use for less liquid instruments.
+While we have seen a move towards multi-asset trading over recent years, that does not mean that the calculations and tools used to prove best execution can be the same for multiple asset classes.
+For example, TCA is difficult to standardize across asset classes and is hard to use for less liquid instruments.
 As a result, a wide set of knowledge and expertise is required both within trading and compliance teams to understand exactly how to treat each asset class.

 Continuous access to reference and market data is one of the most crucial aspects for effective best execution analysis and reporting.
-Performing best execution requires high quality internal data as well as the right external data for benchmarking.
+Performing best execution requires high-quality internal data as well as the right external data for benchmarking.
 For some non-equity, less liquid types of instruments, good benchmarks are challenging to find – which is why they are difficult to carry out TCA on.

-Firms usually need to bring together and normalise structured and unstructured data from several internal sources to compile the required best execution reports.
+Firms usually need to bring together and normalize structured and unstructured data from several internal sources to compile the required best execution reports.
 This can be onerous, costly and result in manual errors – increasing the risk of regulatory scrutiny.

 Improve your trading performance with SteelEye's advanced Transaction Cost Analysis solution